 Although reformed in 2015, the voucher system established during the Pinochet era continues today, meaning students may choose among free public, private-subsidized, and private nonsubsidized schools.
 For decades, the inequalities in Chile's education system have been a focus of ongoing social unrest.
 In 2006, widespread student strikes dubbed the Penguin Revolution resulted in some reforms.
 These include the MOE's reorganization, free lunch, transportation, the waiving of university entrance exam fees for needy students, and infrastructure improvements.
 Student protests, marches, and strikes surged again in 2011.
-While targeting the lack of public funding in higher education, the protests reflected broader discontent with Chile's deep social and economic divisions (see p.
-14 of History and Myth).
+While targeting the lack of public funding in higher education, the protests reflected broader discontent with Chile's deep social and economic divisions (see History and Myth).
 The protests again resulted in some reforms, notably the gratuidad (gratuity) program, which funds all tuition costs for the poorest 60% of students at Chile's public universities.

-Nevertheless, the voucher-based system remains a focus of ongoing public discontent (see p.
-10 of Political and Social Relations).
+Nevertheless, the voucher-based system remains a focus of ongoing public discontent (see Political and Social Relations).
 In 2015, 54% of Chilean students attended private-subsidized schools and 36% public schools.
-By 2019, the proportion of publicschool students had slightly increased to 37%.
+By 2019, the proportion of public-school students had slightly increased to 37%.

-As of 2021, government spending on education was 4% of GDP, just under the US rate that year (5.95%).
+As of 2023, government spending on education was 5.9 % of GDP, just over the US rate that year (5.44%).
 All schools follow a national curriculum established by the MOE.
 Over recent decades, attendance and graduation rates have significantly improved.
 By the early 2000s, secondary enrollment had reached almost 90%, and by 2018, almost 90% of secondary students graduated.
 Academic achievement has improved also, especially in reading, though in a 2018 assessment of 79 countries, Chilean students ranked below average in reading, mathematics, and science.

 By law, all public schools must offer weekly religious education from pre-primary through the secondary levels.
-While most
+While most instruction is Roman Catholic (see Religion and Spirituality), the